-Prior to the start of each semester, the Associate Provost for Faculty and Administration promulgates the "Obligations of the Faculty and Syllabus Preparation Guidelines" memo.
+Prior to the start of each semester, the Associate Provost for Faculty and Administration promulgates the "Obligations of the Faculty and Guidance for Syllabus Preparation" memo.
 This includes important information, including professional obligations, college policies, procedures for posting course materials, and other practical details for your courses.

-It is highly recommended that faculty place their syllabus on the electronic course management site (e.g., Blackboard, Sakai) associated with their class section.
+It is highly recommended that faculty place their syllabus on the electronic course management site (e.g., Blackboard) associated with their class section.

 Class Meetings.
 The class schedule assumes that 50 contact minutes are equivalent to one hour of instruction.
+The corresponding class durations depend on the number of class meetings per week.
 The number of hours per week is usually equivalent to the number of course credits, but not always.
 Additional contact hours are generally required for courses with studio, laboratory or clinical instruction.
+Even though asynchronous online and hybrid courses may not have strictly set meeting times, faculty must bear in mind the class length and other components of the schedule/calendar when designing their courses.